Thyroid eye disease (TED) occurs in around

 Radioiodine

-While radioiodine has been used in treating Graves’ disease, a body of evidence has shown that it can worsen thyroid eye disease.
+Radioiodine, a type of radiation treatment, has been used in treating Graves’ disease.
+However, a 2021 review suggests that it can worsen thyroid eye disease.
 According to the ATA guidelines, surgery or antithyroid medications are best in cases of moderate to severe TED.

 Radiation therapy should be avoided, especially in people who are pregnant and those who smoke.